Treatment for Schizophrenia in Dubai

 It is the most common type of schizophrenia in most parts of the world.
 Relatively stable, frequently paranoid delusions, typically accompanied by auditory hallucinations and perceptual disturbances, dominate the clinical picture.

-Hebephrenic or disorganized Schizophrenia
+Hebephrenic or Disorganized Schizophrenia

 In hebephrenia, also called disorganized schizophrenia, the predominant symptoms are affective changes, followed by fragmentary delusions and hallucinations, erratic behaviour, and mannerisms.
 The mood is shallow and inappropriate and often accompanied by giggling or self-absorbed smiling, or by a lofty manner, grimaces, mannerisms, pranks, hypochondriacal complaints, and reiterated phrases.
-Thought is disorganized and speech is rambling and incoherent.
+Thought is disorganized, and speech is rambling and incoherent.
 There is a tendency to remain solitary, and behaviours seem empty of purpose and feeling.
 This form of schizophrenia usually starts between the ages of 15 and 25 years and tends to have a poor prognosis because of the rapid development of “negative” symptoms, particularly the flattening of affect and loss of volition.

 Catatonic Schizophrenia

-Schizophrenia simplex (Simple Schizophrenia)
+Schizophrenia Simplex (Simple Schizophrenia)

 Residual Schizophrenia